nitishdayal/JavaScript30/exercises/03 - CSS Variables/README.md

         padding: var(--padding);
       }
       ```

-  3. Declare a new style for the `.hl` class and set the color to the `base` variable.
+  1. Declare a new style for the `.hl` class and set the color to the `base` variable.

 - JavaScript:

   1. Declare & define a variable as a reference to all of the inputs on the page.

-  2. Iterate through the _HTML Node Elements_ that the variable is referencing and
+  1. Iterate through the _HTML Node Elements_ that the variable is referencing and
-    attach _event listeners_ to all of them that will call on an _event handler_ whenever
+    attach _event listeners_ to each one that will call on an _event handler_ whenever
-    the input value has been changed.
+    the input value has been changed (the `change` event).

-  3. Repeat step 2, listening for mouse movements on the inputs instead of value
+  1. Repeat step 2, listening for mouse movements on the inputs instead of value
-    changes.
+    changes (the `mousemove` event).

-  4. Define a function that will be used as the _event handler_.
-This will update
+  1. Define a function that will be used as the _event handler_.
+It will update
-    the value of the _CSS3 variable_ **at the document level** corresponding with the
+    the value of the _CSS3 variable_ **at the root document level** corresponding with
-    `input` element's `name` property which triggered the event handler.
+    the `name` property of the `input` element which called this function.
         - Minor 'gotcha': Properties like `padding` and `blur` won't update because
       the value from the input does not include the type of measurement we are using
       ('px', 'em', etc.).
-The `input` _HTML elements_ also have a `data-*` property if
+The `input` _HTML elements_ also have a `data-sizing` property if
       they require a suffix.
 We can use this to attach the correct suffix to the
       value if necessary.